PJWalker/daggerheart/content/GM Rules/Adversaries/index.md

 - **Leaders:** command and summon other adversaries.
 - **Minions:** easily dispatched but dangerous in numbers.
 - **Ranged:** fragile in close encounters but deal high damage at range.
-- **Skulks:** maneuver and exploit opportunities to ambush opponents.
+- **Skulks:** manoeuvre and exploit opportunities to ambush opponents.
 - **Socials:** present challenges around conversation instead of combat.
 - **Solos:** present a formidable challenge to a whole party, with or without support.
 - **Standards:** representative of their fictional group.